robertorcosta/azure-docs.pt-br/articles/communication-services/quickstarts/voice-video-calling/includes/calling-sdk-android.md

 videoOptions = new VideoOptions(currentVideoStream);

 Renderer previewRenderer = new Renderer(currentVideoStream, appContext);
-View uiView previewRenderer.createView(new RenderingOptions(ScalingMode.Fit));
+View uiView = previewRenderer.createView(new RenderingOptions(ScalingMode.Fit));

-// Attach the renderingSurface to a viewable location on the app at this point layout.addView(uiView);
+// Attach the uiView to a viewable location on the app at this point layout.addView(uiView);
 ```